 Configure Domain Directory Structure for NGINX

-To initiate the setup for hosting a domain, such as “example.com,” begin by constructing the required directory structure within /var/www/.
-Throughout this process, replace “your_domain” with your actual domain name.
+To host a domain such as “example.com,” create a dedicated directory structure within /var/www/.
+Replace “your_domain” with your actual domain name throughout this process.

 Create Domain Directory